 Oh, he won’t admit it.
 NO!!!!!
 But he has changed.
-He is becoming a dumb dog about music, a dumb dog about other things.
+He is becoming a dumb dog about music, a dumb dog about holding high spiritual standards for church workers and other things.
 He isn’t alert and sharp any more.
 He isn’t on top of what is happening.
 He has allowed himself to be ignorant about contemporary worship music and its dangers and about other spiritual dangers his people are facing.
 He isn’t educated out these things, but he also doesn’t want to be educated.

 Recently I received the following example of this from a church member who is trying to wake up his sleeping pastor.
 The church member wrote this to his own pastor.
 This is happening everywhere.
 It is a part of the independent Baptist church wars that are raging right now.